noties/StopShip/README.md

 ## Java

 In Java there is no way to create a code block with a return functionality as in Kotlin.
-So the usage is a bit different:
+So the usage is a bit different (if an early return is required):

 ```java
 // NB! the static import